trapeze-project/knowledge-base/README.md

 the moment, labels, notes and human-readable definitions are only available in English.)</dd>

+<dt>?action=threat&amp;category[]=<var>cat1</var>&amp;category[]=<var>cat2</var>…</dt>

+<dd>This returns descriptions and recommended actions for each of the
+threat categories whose names are passed.
+The return value is a JSON file with an array containing one record for each category.
+Each record contains a description of the category and an array of actions.
+Each action is a record with two parts: a priority (an integer) and a description of the action.</dd>

 </dl>

 A simple user interface for querying the knowledge base is